Walnut Creek, California

 Northgate

 North of downtown along Ygnacio Valley Road, toward Mt Diablo State Park.
 Larger single-family lots, generally newer construction (many homes from the 1970s and 1980s, with newer infill), feeds Northgate High School.
-Strongest case: family-friendly, schools, access to Mt Diablo trails.
+Strongest case: schools, single-family lots, access to Mt Diablo trails.
 Trades at the higher end of the Walnut Creek single-family band.

 Lime Ridge / Nob Hill